Vietnam U21 women's volleyball team at the 2025 U21 Women's World Cup - Photo: VOLLEYBALL WORLD

 In the US, dozens of states have enacted laws banning transgender athletes from competing as their identified gender, especially in schools, creating a dilemma between individual rights and sports fairness.

 Faced with such a tense situation, many international sports organizations have tightened gender testing.
-World Athletics has just issued a new regulation requiring all female athletes to undergo a one-time SRY gene test (male sex determination gene), via a dried blood sample or cheek swab.
+World Athletics has just issued a new regulation requiring all female athletes to undergo a single SRY gene test (male sex determination gene), via a dried blood sample or cheek swab.
 If SRY is found to be positive, the athlete will be disqualified from the female category.

-Don't be dogmatic
+Don't be dogmatic.

-The oldest was direct testing ("genital check") in the 1950s - 1960s, then moved to chromosomal testing (Barr body, then PCR in the 1990s), then to hormone testing such as testosterone (male sex hormone) from the 2000s.
+The oldest was direct testing ("genital check") in the 1950s - 1960s, then moved to chromosome testing (Barr body, then PCR in the 1990s), then to hormone testing such as testosterone (male sex hormone) from the 2000s.

 However, all have limitations: chromosomes do not reflect fully, hormones are unstable, and sadly, some intersex athletes are disqualified due to confusion or poor scientific bias.